click to call

 What Is a Non-Ductile Building?

-Non-ductile buildings are also known as “non-ductile concrete” or sometimes, “non-ductile reinforced concrete”buildings.
-These buildings are brittle and more inclined to break and crack with seismic strain, as implied by the name non-ductile, which means non-flexible.
-Although non-ductile building construction became less popular in the west coast in the 1960’s, due to earthquake safety concerns, there are still many of these older buildings in California, Oregon, and Seattle which pose a major risk during an earthquake.
+Non-ductile buildings are also known as “non-ductile concrete” or sometimes “non-ductile reinforced concrete” buildings.
+They are brittle and more inclined to break and crack with seismic strain, as implied by the name non-ductile, which means non-flexible.

 The Single Biggest Earthquake Risk

-Seismic engineers have a saying; Earthquakes don’t kill people, buildings do!
+Seismic engineers have a saying: Earthquakes don’t kill people.
+Buildings do!
 This is why FEMA calls these non-ductile buildings the single biggest contributor to earthquake damage, risk, and injury in the United States.

 Considering Building Strength